Sonic CD (Sega CD)

 |Platform||Moves up and down while moving to the left.
 It comes in two variations: a pair and a group of four, all of which do the same thing (though in the latter, the top row are flipped vertically).
 The object belongs to the Present version of Quartz Quadrant Zone.|

 |Hand||Appears to be an unused Special Stage item.
 Purpose unknown, but may have stopped the timer.|

-Almost the entire soundtrack was re-done for the American version by Spencer Nilsen.
-This is because Sega of America thought the soundtrack present in the Japanese and European versions sounded too identical to the electronic dance soundtracks being produced at the time, so the American soundtrack has more of a rock feel.
-One example of this is the theme song: instead of "Toot Toot Sonic Warrior", the American version has "Sonic Boom".
+Almost the entire soundtrack was redone for the American version by Spencer Nilsen because Sega of America thought the soundtrack of the Japanese and European versions sounded too identical to the electronic dance soundtracks being produced at the time, so the American soundtrack has more of a rock feel.
+One example of this is the theme song: instead of "You Can Do Anything", the American version has "Sonic Boom".
 The only songs that weren't altered were the Past themes, since those were played through the PCM chip and not Redbook.

-In addition, there are a few other differences in the American version compared to the original Japanese and European editions:
+In addition, there are a few other differences in the American version compared to the original Japanese and European games:

 - Some of the music placement was switched around.
 For example, the "Little Planet" theme now plays on the Time Attack screen (rendering the title theme copy unused), and the music played during the Metal Sonic race is now the normal mix of Stardust Speedway's current Future and not always the "B" Mix.